eberlitz/eberlitz.github.io/_posts/2017-11-25-how-to-scrap-data-with-nodejs.md

 function checkStatus(response) {
     if (response.statusCode === 401) {
-        throw new Error('401: Unathorized, insert your token in the script!');
+        throw new Error('401: Unauthorized, insert your token in the script!');
     }
 }